glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

 }
 ```

-If we only run this test :
+If we only run this test:

 ```kotlin
 fun test_isGreaterThanN_greater() {